Welcome!

 My page on Vintage Computer Festival 2020 about BK-0010-01

-There will be more information about resurrecting Vector-06C.
-The pages are under construction.
+There will be more information about resurrecting Vector-06C when I start doing that :)

 Systems in Daily Life